RazakSAT

-RazakSAT is a Malaysian Earth observation satellite carrying a high-resolution camera.
+RazakSAT was a Malaysian Earth observation satellite carrying a high-resolution camera.
 It was launched into low Earth orbit on 14 July 2009.
-It was placed into a near-equatorial orbit that presents many imaging opportunities for the equatorial region.
-It weighs over three times as much as TiungSAT-1 and carries a high resolution Earth observation camera.
-Developed in conjunction with Satrec Initiative, the satellite's low inclination orbit (9 degrees) brought it over Malaysia a dozen or more times per day.
-This was intended to provide greatly increased coverage of Malaysia, compared to most other Earth observation satellites.
-An audit report released in October 2011 revealed that the satellite had failed after only 1 year of operation.
+It was placed in a near-equatorial orbit that presents many imaging opportunities for the equatorial region.
+It weighs over three times as much as TiungSAT-1 and carries a high-resolution Earth observation camera.
+Developed in conjunction with the Satrec Initiative, the satellite's low inclination (9 degrees) brought it over Malaysia a dozen or more times per day.
+This was intended to provide greatly increased coverage of Malaysia compared to most other Earth observation satellites.
+An audit report released in October 2011 revealed that the satellite had failed after one year of operation.

-RazakSAT was the first and only operational satellite to be put in orbit by SpaceX's Falcon 1.
+RazakSAT was the only operational satellite to be put into orbit by SpaceX's Falcon 1.

 Background

 This satellite is Malaysia's second remote sensing satellite after TiungSAT-1.

 Originally called MACSAT, RazakSAT's payload is mainly electro-optical, carrying a Medium-sized Aperture Camera (MAC) which is a pushbroom camera with five linear detectors (one panchromatic, four multi-spectral) weighing approximately 50 kg.
 The entire satellite weighs at about 180 kg.